vv9k/pkger/docs/src/configuration.md

-# Config
+# Configuration

+By default **pkger** will look for the config file in the home directory of the user running the process in a file `.pkger.toml`.
+If there is no global configuration current directory will be scand for the same file.
+To specify the location of the config file use `--config` or `-c` parameter.

-Config file has a following structure:
+The configuration file has a following structure:

 ```toml
 # required